 The Breast Exam

 You will be asked to lay back and they will check your breasts and under your armpits for any lumps.
-This may feel weird because someone is touching your breast, especially if it’s a man or woman (if you’re a lesbian),
+This may feel weird because someone is touching your breast.

 And with breast cancer being the second leading cause of cancer in women, it’s super important that you learn how to check yourself for potential tumors.